Yellow Naped Amazon Parrot

 making the Honduran 7 days younger. see the difierence?

-Note: We have kept, selective bred and researched the whole species of yellow naped amazons for half of our lifetime, closing in on around 40 years now.
+Note: We have kept, selective bred and researched the whole species of yellow naped amazons for half of our lifetime, closing in on around 38 years now(2017).
 We have studied everything about yellow naped amazons, we have researched the geo differences in yellow naped amazon colors and sizes, the nesting patterns, the final results of selective breeding, advanced incubation, brooding, nutritional needs, and much more, we are many times called upon when other breeders and owners need answers on this species.
 We have shared and collaborated info with the late great Howard Voren of Vorens Aviary, the world authority on all amazona species, the first world captive breeder of the rare blue mutation yellow naped amazon, We have written articles and shared research info with other breeders across the world also sharing info with the wildlife ministry of HONDURAS.
 Honduras and Nicaragua, the countries for the main origins of most original ancestors of yellow naped amazons in the USA today.

 We also have shared info with a small consortium of breeders across Honduras and Nicaragua that are breeding this species and others, they are working hard to help the declining wild populations of yellow naped and other species and also hopefully be able to be successful enough to actually do a release of some of the domestically bred birds they are working with.
 We have gathered one of, if not the largest in the world, the largest yellow naped amazon research information databases on the incubation, hatches, feeding habits, flock interactions, pair bonding, lighting stimuli, nest box design and nesting, and much more. to date we have gathered more than 50,000+ pages of research data pertaining to geo variations, species, sub species, husbandry, pairing, lighting, nesting activities, diets, nest box design, clutch sizes and fertility, and much more, we know this species inside and out.